Morning Buzz: 5 things to know for March 21

 It’s supposed to diagram the landscape of the lake floor by using electromagnetic signals.

-Coastal Resource Managers in Illinois wonder why there’s not enough snad in some areas, and too much in others.
+Coastal Resource Managers in Illinois wonder why there’s not enough sand in some areas, and too much in others.

 4. Amazon has a new feature for Prime members called “Outfit Compare.”